Back to Insights

 Signs Your Phone May Be Compromised

-3. Keep your phone updated.
+3. Keep devices updated.
 Operating system updates patch known vulnerabilities that tracking software exploits.
 Delaying updates leaves those vulnerabilities open.
+For organizational devices, use MDM to enforce update deadlines.
+Devices that fall behind on updates by more than 30 days should lose access to clinical systems until they are current.

 4. Factory reset if compromised.
-If you have reason to believe your phone has been compromised, a factory reset removes most spyware.
+If you have reason to believe a device has been compromised, a factory reset removes most spyware.
 Back up your data first, then restore only from a clean backup.
+For organizational devices, IT should initiate the wipe remotely and supervise the restoration to ensure no compromised applications are reinstalled.

 Are your team's devices putting resident data at risk?